 Florida Yacht Charters

-South Florida is America’s yachting capital, and that makes sense.
+South Florida is America’s yachting capital.
 In every port or hidden key, visitors are treated to a wide variety of adventures and diverse landscapes to explore.
 From the picturesque beaches of the Florida Keys to the lively nightlife scene in Miami and Fort Lauderdale, Florida yacht charters offer action-packed itineraries.

 Yacht charter guests can explore the 1,700 islands and cays in the Florida Keys, and relax at beach bars, go deep-sea fishing, or snorkel major reefs.
 Many choose to stick close to the mainland in Miami and Fort Lauderdale, which offer access to world-class restaurants, luxury shopping, and famous nightclubs.